3–9 May 2018

 Day 6 After lunch we will leave Kazbegi and drive back over the pass to Tbilisi, birding en-route of course.
 We may have some time for sightseeing in this famous old city before dinner.
 Overnight in Tbilisi.

-Day 7 Early morning departure back to the airport for our return flight home via Kiev.
+Day 7 Early morning departure back to the airport for our return flight home.

 General Information The weather can be highly variable from below freezing with snow to pleasantly warm.
 The amount of physical effort required is moderate, although it may be necessary to walk up some mountain paths for high altitude species.
-Visas are required and information will be supplied.
+Visas are not required for EU citizens.
 The area we will be visiting is entirely safe.

 Group Size Minimum number for tour to go ahead: 6 with 2 leaders; maximum group size: 12 with 3 leaders.